caiks/WBOT02/README.md

 #### actor002 and actor003 models

+Now let us consider some of the *models* obtained by `actor002` and `actor003`.
+Unlike the `actor001` *models* we have varied both the training data and the *modelling* modes and configuration.
+Later on we will be experimenting with different *substrates* and active structures.
+There is a gradual accumulation of understanding with each new experiment.
+So the order of the *models*, which is roughly given by the *model* number, is not necessarily the order in which the issues are presented below.
+Later information raised questions about earlier experiments and suggested refinements thereof.
+This also means that it is soemtimes difficult to make hard and fast conclusions, even if there is a definite sense of progress.

+Note that a selection of screenshots and contour maps are included in the discussion below, but this is only a subset available in the [WBOT02 repository images subdirectory](images) and the [WBOT02 workspace repository](https://github.com/caiks/WBOT02_ws).

 ##### Scales

 The scales in `actor001` were integral powers of a half, `(1/2)^x`, i.e. 1.0, 0.5, 0.25 and 0.125.
 In the following we expand the set of scales to half-integral powers of a half, i.e. 1.0, 0.707, 0.5, 0.354, 0.25, 0.177, 0.125, 0.088 and 0.0625 (= 1/16).
 At the smallest scale of 1/16th, a 30 pixel frame size corresponds to a 480 pixel image height.